News & Publications · Property

 Unauthorised Works and Notes on Cyprus Titles: What They Mean for Buyers and Owners

 Anyone who has reviewed a Cyprus Land Registry search certificate will have come across them: notes recording that a certificate of unauthorised works has been issued, that no dealing may take place with the property, or that buildings exist which are not included in the registration.
-These entries are among the most consequential, and most misunderstood, features of Cyprus conveyancing.
 They can block a sale, prevent the issue of a separate title deed and pass hidden liabilities to an unsuspecting buyer.

 Building works in Cyprus require a building permit under the Streets and Buildings Regulation Law, Cap.
 96, and, since 1990, planning permission under the Town and Country Planning Law where applicable.
 Upon satisfactory completion of the works in accordance with the permits, a certificate of approval is issued.
 Where works have been carried out without a permit, or in deviation from the approved plans, the authorities may issue a certificate of unauthorised works instead, and a corresponding note is registered against the title at the Land Registry.